-5.8.1.2 Components and parameters of the operational assessments are in 5.9.1.2.1 through 5.9.1.2.12.

-5.8.1.2.1 Operational assessments shall test the following.

-a) The ability of the canine to detect the trained odor while discriminating from non-trained odor/scent.

-NOTE There is no prohibition to adding additional distractors [e.g., commonly associated materials that are uncontaminated with human remains (e.g., cotton scent bags, plastic bags, plastic containers, glass jars; metal pipes; handling gloves; barriers)] beyond the naturally occurring distractors in each operational assessment.
-Routine incorporation of intentional distractors ensures the canine is locating human remains, rather than unintended commonly associated materials.

-- b) Demonstration of the canine's ability to perform a systematic search. - c) Demonstration of the canine handler's control of the canine during the execution of a systematic search. - d) The canine handler's recognition of the canine's behavior while searching. - e) The canine's trained final response. - f) The canine handler's recognition of the canine's trained final response.
+- 580 h) The training aid(s) shall be placed a minimum of 5 minutes before the assessment begins. - i) The canine team shall be allowed to search each sample container twice. - 582 j) Successful completion of the odor recognition assessment requires the canine team to locate the583 training aid with no false final responses. - 584 k) Failure of the odor recognition assessment includes: - 585 1) the canine team fails to locate the training aid; - 586 2) the canine team fails to complete the assessment searching each sample container twice; - 587 3) the canine team exceeds the maximum amount of false or nonproductive responses; - 588 4) biting, scratching, and/or aggressively disturbing a placed training aid; and/or - 589 5) the assessor can fail the canine team if it is determined that the canine is no longer actively 590 searching. - 591 5.8.1.2 Components and parameters of the operational assessments are in 5.9.1.2.1 through 592 5.9.1.2.12. - 593 5.8.1.2.1 Operational assessments shall test the following. - a) The ability of the canine to detect the trained odor while discriminating from non-trained odor/scent. - NOTE There is no prohibition to adding additional distractors [e.g., commonly associated materials that are uncontaminated with human remains (e.g., cotton scent bags, plastic bags, plastic containers, glass jars; metal pipes; handling gloves; barriers)] beyond the naturally occurring distractors in each operational assessment.
+Routine incorporation of intentional distractors ensures the canine is locating human remains, rather than unintended commonly associated materials. - 601 b) Demonstration of the canine's ability to perform a systematic search. - 602 c) Demonstration of the canine handler's control of the canine during the execution of a systematic 603 search. - d) The canine handler's recognition of the canine's behavior while searching. - 605 e) The canine's trained final response. - 606 f) The canine handler's recognition of the canine's trained final response.

 5.8.1.2.2 The assessor shall observe the canine team.
 At the conclusion of the assessment, the assessor shall compare the search results with the parameters of the search.
-This comparison may be done immediately after the handler determines the canine has made its trained final response, or at the conclusion of the entire assessment.
+The assessor may advise the handler of the comparison results immediately after the handler determines the canine has made its trained final response, or at the conclusion of the entire assessment.

-5.8.1.2.3 The canine handler shall be advised of the parameters of the assessment, yet shall not know the desired outcome.
+5.8.1.2.3 The canine handler shall be advised of the parameters of the assessment, yet shall notknow the desired outcome.